 Medications included in you or your child's prescription benefit are part of the Texas Medicaid/CHIP formulary.
 The formulary is a list of brand and generic medicines based on quality and value.
-The formulary also identifies which medications need to be approved.
+The formulary also identifies which medications require prior authorization.
 The Texas Health and Human Services (HHSC) creates and maintains the drug formulary for CHIP.